nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/nTxn_izPBFQ/index.md

 ---
 title: How good is the APSPO course in helping leaders determine product direction and Why?
+description: Discover how the PSPO-A course empowers managers to transition from project to product leadership, enhancing product vision and team alignment in Agile.
 date: 2023-07-24
 videoId: nTxn_izPBFQ
 url: /resources/videos/:slug